 thinking you'll use it with the next batch of chicks.
 It has a

 nasty habit of absorbing moisture and going mouldy which will cause

 major issues for the wellbeing of your next hatch.

-Grower feed : Pullets and cockerels from 8 weeks to about 18 weeks.
+Grower feed : Pullets and cockerels (roosters) from 8 weeks to about 18 weeks.

-- Both male and female chickens should be moved from chick to 'grower' feed at around 8 weeks and should remain on this until shortly before 'point of lay' - the age at which females begin to lay eggs.
+Both male and female chickens should be moved from chick feed to a grower feed at around 8 weeks.
+They should remain on this until shortly before "point of lay" - the age when females begin to lay eggs.